 We meet Saturday mornings at the loft space at SANCA, in Georgetown- 674 S. Orcas St, Seattle, WA 98108

 Current classes are held at SANCA at 10am on Saturday.
-Register using the ‘dues’ section of this site
+Register using the ‘dues’ section of this site or come visit and watch, or take part for a free first class.

 What are practices like?